tomlm/CShell/README.md

 # CShell
 CShell creates a runtime environment to make it easy to create C# based shell style scripts.

-CShell is built on top of MedallionShell and runs great as a CSX on .NET Core giving you a great cross platform C# alternative to powershell and bash scripts.
+CShell is built on using [MedallionShell](https://github.com/madelson/MedallionShell) and runs great using [dotnet-script](https://github.com/filipw/dotnet-script) (.csx) on .NET Core giving you a great cross platform C# alternative to powershell and bash scripts.

 CShell provides: